 "...offered limpid, pliable, steady singing of the highest order."

 Naomi Brigell, mezzo-soprano, is quickly gaining recognition as an “expressive, athletic and strong-voiced” presence on the operatic stage who “lights up every scene she's in” (Naples Daily News).
-Brigell’s exciting 2019/2020 season includes her role debut as Olga in Eugene Onegin with Opera in the Heights, a return to Opera Saratoga as a Fesitval Artist to sing the roles of Kate in Pirates of Penzance and The Mother in Madama Butterfly as well as cover the mezzo-soprano soloist in Rossini's beautiful Petite Messe Solennelle, and her debut with Chicago Opera Theater in the acclaimed world premiere of Freedom Ride by Dan Shore.
+Brigell’s exciting 2019/2020 season was scheduled to include her role debut as Olga in Eugene Onegin with Opera in the Heights and a return to Opera Saratoga as a Festival Artist, both unfortunately canceled due to the pandemic.
+Earlier in the season, she made her debut with Chicago Opera Theater in the acclaimed world premiere of Freedom Ride by Dan Shore.

 Brigell's 2018-19 season included her Chicago Fringe Opera company debut performing the role of Genevieve in Hindemith's The Long Christmas Dinner, a return to Des Moines Metro Opera to perform a tour of The Magic Flute and Little Red's Most Unusual Day for audiences of all ages throughout the state of Iowa, and a summer with Opera Saratoga as a Festival Artist, where she covered the role of Hänsel in Hänsel und Gretel and sang in a masterclass for renowned composer Ricky Ian Gordon.